briandidierjean/projet7-da-php-symfony-oc/README.md

 -  Execute `php bin/console doctrine:fixture:load` in www_docker-symfony container shell
 -  Execute `php bin/console lexik:jwt:generate-keypair` in www_docker-symfony container shell
 -  Create a *.env.local* file and add `APP_ENV=prod` in www_docker-symfony container
--  Execute `php bin/console c:c` in www_docker-symfony container shell
+-  Execute `rm -rf var/cache/` in www_docker-symfony container shell

 The API is ready !
 Go to *localhost:8000* to interact with it and *localhost:8888* for phpMyAdmin.